Kurento/kurento/static/kms-development-guide.md

    - [kurento-tutorial-node](https://github.com/Kurento/kurento-tutorial-node)
    - [kurento-tutorial-js](https://github.com/Kurento/kurento-tutorial-js)

-KMS Main Repositories have the following contents:
-- **kms-core**: Contains the core GStreamer code.
-This is the base library that is needed for other libraries.
-It has 80% C code and a 20% C++ code.
-- **kms-elements**: Contains the main elements offering pipeline capabilities like WebRtc, Rtp, Player, Recorder, etc. It has 80% C code and a 20% C++ code.
-- **kms-filters**: Contains the basic video filters included in KMS.
-It has 65% C code and a 35% C++ code.
-- **kms-jsonrpc**: Kurento protocol is based on JsonRpc, and makes use of a JsonRpc library contained in this repository.
-It has C++ code.
-- **kms-cmake-utils**: Contains a set of utilities for building KMS with CMake.
-- **kurento-media-server**: Contains the main entry point of KMS.
-That is, the main() function for the server executable code.
-This application depends on libraries located in the above repositories.
-It has mainly C++ code.
-- **kurento-module-creator**: It is a code generation tool for generating code scaffolding for plugins.
-This code includes KMS code and Kurento client code.
-It has mainly Java code.

-A KMS developer must know how to work with KMS Fork and Main Repositories and understand that each of these have a different development lifecycle.
+A KMS developer must know how to work with KMS Fork and Main Repositories and understand that each of these have a different development life cycle.
 The majority of development for KMS will occur at the KMS Main Repositories, while it's unusual to make changes in Fork Repositories except for updating their upstream versions.

 ### Repository dependency graph